Kaljurand/K6nele/docs/README.md

 - Arg1.
 First argument of the command
 - Arg2.
 Second argument of the command

 The first line of the table is a header that names the columns.
-Only the Utterance and Replacement columns must be present.
+The header is optional if the table contains a single column (interpreted as Utterance) or 2 columns (interpreted as Utterance and Replacement).
 Non-header lines can be commented out using an initial '#'.

 Rewriting is done by: